Mbed: Applications

 The primary way of developing Mbed applications is with the Arm Online Ide "Keil Studio Cloud" which is an online ide that uses cloud services to build and compile mbed applications.

-Applications can be developed also with other development environments such as Keil µVision, IAR Embedded Workbench, and Eclipse with GCC ARM Embedded tools.
+Applications can be developed also with other development environments such as Keil μVision, IAR Embedded Workbench, Arduino IDE and Eclipse with GCC ARM Embedded tools.

 Mbed OS

 Mbed OS provides the Mbed C/C++ software platform and tools for creating microcontroller firmware that runs on IoT devices.
 It consists of the core libraries that provide the microcontroller peripheral drivers, networking, RTOS and runtime environment, build tools and test and debug scripts.
 These connections can be secured by compatible SSL/TLS libraries such as Mbed TLS or wolfSSL, which supports mbed-rtos.

 A components database provides driver libraries for components and services that can be connected to the microcontrollers to build a final product.

 Mbed OS, the RTOS, is based on Keil RTX5.